The OHTN is pleased to announce the results of its first HIV Endgame Funding Program competition!

 Integrating Mental Health into HIV/STI Prevention for Gay, Bisexual, and Other Men Who Have Sex with Men (GBMSM)

-Trevor’s program focuses on conducting community-engaged research to identify the needs of gbMSM and develop, implement and evaluate sexual and mental health counselling, and STI/HIV prevention interventions.
+Trevor’s program focuses on conducting community-engaged activities to identify the needs of gbMSM and develop, implement and evaluate sexual and mental health counselling, and STI/HIV prevention interventions.
 Trevor’s projects will: evaluate the effectiveness of ARV-based HIV prevention for HIV positive and negative gbMSM; pilot in Ontario a psychosocial intervention that engages HIV+ gbMSM with a history of trauma in care; and advance treatments for social anxiety by adding risk reduction counselling to reduce STI/HIV sexual risk behaviour.
 Trevor is combining knowledge translation with mentoring by building a Virtual Training Hub for counselling in gbMSM substance use and mental and sexual health.

 Patrick O’Byrne, OHTN Chair in Public Health and HIV Prevention